opentelecoms-org/drucall/README.txt

 Background
 ----------

-You need a modern web browser, e.g. Google Chrome 25 or FireFox nightly builds
+You need a modern web browser.

+Recent versions of Firefox and Chrome are popular choices.

+Mobile versions of Firefox and Chrome also work well.
 Ericsson Bowser for Android is another possible browser.

 Sample site